rdpeng/RepData_PeerAssessment1/PA1_template.md

    - ggplot2 (1.0.0)
    - grid (3.0.2)

 I'll start by preparing the environment to load required packages and to always display the code chunks in the html output file.
-I will also configure knitr to display verbose output since this is usefull for debugging.
+I will also configure knitr to display verbose output since this is useful for debugging.

 ```r